veophi/rbg/README.md

 # The RoleBasedGroup API

 RoleBasedGroup: An API for for orchestrating distributed workload services with multi-role collaboration and automated service discovery.
+It aims to address common deployment patterns of AI/ML inference workloads, especially Prefill/Decode engine disaggregation workloads (e.g. a prefill, decode, scheduler, etc.) where the LLM will be sharded and run across multiple devices on multiple nodes.

 ## 📖 Overview